Executive Summary

 Leading vendors like Aprimo, Adobe Experience Manager (AEM), Bynder, Brandfolder, and Widen (Acquia DAM) now include workflow modules or integrations that merge creative process management with asset management.
 The result is measurable productivity, cost savings, and improved collaboration.

-Guide Steps
+The Steps

 - Understand the Relationship Between Workflow and DAM

-DAM focuses on storing, organising, and distributing assets.
+DAM focuses on storing, organizing, and distributing assets.
 Workflow focuses on managing the tasks and approvals that get assets created.
 Integrating them bridges the gap between content creation and content availability.
 A DAM workflow typically includes: Request intake: Submitting creative briefs directly into the DAM.
 Task assignment: Routing work to the right team members.
 Review and approval: Automated steps for feedback, versioning, and sign-off.
 Finalisation: Approved assets automatically stored and tagged in the DAM.
 This continuous loop eliminates disconnected systems and ensures every asset’s journey—from idea to archive—is traceable and efficient.

 - Identify the Benefits of Integrated Workflows

 Bringing workflows inside the DAM delivers tangible operational advantages: Speed: Automated routing reduces delays between stages.
 Transparency: Everyone sees project status in real time.
-Consistency: Standardised processes reduce rework and confusion.
+Consistency: Standardized processes reduce rework and confusion.
 Governance: Approved versions are stored automatically, maintaining brand control.
 Productivity: Less time spent on manual coordination and asset tracking.
 These benefits compound as content volume grows, saving hours each week across teams.

 - Evaluate How Leading Vendors Approach DAM + Workflow Integration